sig-gis/SEPAL-CEO/docs_OpenMRV/ResponseDesign.rst

 This work was developed by Karen Dyson under World Bank contract with Spatial Informatics Group, LLC for the development of new Measurement, Reporting, and Verification related resources to support countries’ MRV implementation.

 | Attribution
 Dyson, K. 2021.
-Response design for classification. © World Bank.
+Response design for classification in SEPAL. © World Bank.
 License: `Creative Commons Attribution license (CC BY 3.0 IGO) <https://creativecommons.org/licenses/by/3.0/igo/>`_

 .. figure:: images/wb_fcpf_gfoi.png